 Our club has fishing outings throughout the year available to both members and guests.
 These events provide great opportunities for exploring waters to fish and learning new techniques.
 Perhaps most importantly these are great opportunities to get to know the other members and their areas of expertise.
 If you are interested in participating in an outing contact us.
 You don’t even need to be a member!

 At various times throughout the year we offer classes such as a beginner’s introduction to fly fishing, fly casting, fly tying, and other educational subjects.
 Your instructors remember what it was like to be a beginning fly fisher.
 Our goal is to help you become successful and avoid mistakes that can be prevented by qualified instruction.
-Check back for class schedules when COVID restrictions are lifted.

 We Make a Difference